 Pump stations run 24 hours a day, 7 days a week.
 The function of the stations may go unnoticed, but they play an essential role in protecting public health and our environment.

-Another key upgrade was the installation of a permenent bypass system, ensuring sewage can bypass the station during future maintenance or emergencies.
+Another key upgrade was the installation of a permanent bypass system, ensuring sewage can bypass the station during future maintenance or emergencies.

 The dry well was painted and underwent LED lighting replacements.
 The pipes and pumps pictured below push the wastewater out of the pump station.